Measures of association for approximating copulas: Checkerboard estimates for Chatterjee's xi

 \section{Checkerboard estimates for Chatterjee's xi}

-In this section, we first discuss in Subsection \ref{subsec:xi_lower_bound} how the checkerboard and check--min formulas relate to general Chatterjee's xi values, and then analyse their performance as estimates for Chatterjee's xi from sampled data in Subsection \ref{subsec:xi_estimates}.
+In this section, we first discuss in Section \ref{subsec:xi_lower_bound} how the checkerboard and check--min formulas relate to general Chatterjee's xi values, and then analyse their performance as estimates for Chatterjee's xi from sampled data in Section \ref{subsec:xi_estimates}.